 Oat flour can be substituted for wheat flour in a rough ratio of 1.5 cups of oat flour per 1 cup of wheat flour.
 This is a general rule only and you will need to check specific recipes for more details on this because it will also depend on what you’re baking.

 All the other types of flours may have different ratios which you can check out here.

 Potential rising issues

-- To make oat flour you can use either rolled oats or steel cut oats; both work equally as well but the steel cut type may take a little longer to grind.
-Using organic oats will ensure they are free of any chemical and fertiliser residues which may even enhance flavour.
+- To make oat flour, you can use either rolled oats or steel cut oats.
+Both work equally as well, but the steel cut type may take a little longer to grind.
+Using organic oats will ensure they are free of any chemical and fertiliser residues and may even enhance the flavour.

-- Using a blender on its pulse setting or you food processor on its fast setting, you can blend 1 and a 1/4 cup of oats and yield about 1 cup of oat flour (this may vary slightly depending on the type of oats you use)
+- Using a blender on its pulse setting (or you food processor on its fast setting).
+You can blend 1 1/4 cup of oats and yield about 1 cup of oat flour (this may vary slightly depending on the type of oats you use).

-- Using a powerful blender like a Nutri Ninja will ensure that your flour will be done fast, and also broken down really fine.
-I literally made mine in 10 seconds, but this will vary according to how powerful the machine you are using is.
+- Using a powerful blender like a Nutri Ninja will ensure that your flour will not only be done fast, but also broken down really fine.
+You can make homemade oat flour in 10 seconds, but this will vary according to how powerful the machine you are using is.

-- A courser texture may be better for certain recipes, such as cookies and muffins, as it will add extra texture; and finer powders may be better to be added to breads and pastries where a finer texture is preferable.
+- A courser texture may be better for certain recipes such as cookies and muffins as it will add extra texture.
+Finer powders may be better added to breads and pastries where a finer texture is preferable.